 Tuition Support and Affordability

-To apply for an SGO or a pastoral scholarship, please complete the FACTS Grant and Aid Application, which will require your federal 1040 form from your 2019 taxes.
+To apply for an SGO or a pastoral scholarship, please complete the FACTS Grant and Aid Application, which will require your federal 1040 form from your most recent tax year.

 The following gives more information on how each source of aid works.

 School Choice Scholarships

 Our Pastor, Fr.
 Sullivan, makes pastoral scholarships available to parishioner families in grades K - 8.
 Funding for these comes directly from the parish.
 Pastoral scholarships can be awarded in conjunction with a voucher or SGO, or awarded independently.